What is Self Leadership?

 This isn’t an illness or disorder.
 It’s called Multiplicity of Mind.

 There are many Mes in Me, and many Yous in You, but none of these are who we really are.

 Several psychological models and theories hold that the psyche consists of multiple selves, also called ‘subpersonalities’, or simply, parts.
 Three of which are: Transpersonal Psychology aka Psychosynthesis, Psychology of the Selves aka Voice Dialogue, Internal Family Systems aka IFS.
-Each of them provide powerful ideas and tools for getting to know all our parts.
+Each of them provide powerful ideas and processes or tools for getting to know all our parts.

 When we take a closer look at our own inner conflicts, many of which drain substantial energy and time from our lives, we can see parts come alive or online.

 This is the seminal work by Dr. Roberto Assagioli, M.D. on a psychological model he developed called psychosynthesis.
 He was a contemporary and colleague of both Freud and Jung and had studied the work of both schools associated with them.
 He saw psychosynthesis as an evolution of the psychological thinking of the time to include all of a person’s body, mind & spirit in the process of psychiatry, psychotherapy and self knowledge.
 This book contains many of his early writings describing psychosynthesis and its application to psychotherapy and self improvement.
 It is an essential work for understanding the principles, techniques and application of psychosynthesis both as applied in various clinical settings as well as for the personal growth of the reader.

 This highly acclaimed, groundbreaking work describes the Psychology of Selves and the Voice Dialogue method.
 Internationally renowned psychologists Hal and Sidra Stone introduce the reader to the Pusher, Critic, Protector/Controller, and all the other members of your inner family.
 They have refined the process to the point where voice dialogue is considered one of the most effective techniques in psychology today.